 All considered I'd choose Dekton countertops over porcelain.

 The Dekton vs. quartz comparison is common too.
 Again, some similarities, but not the same.

 Of course, you can’t forget about the Consumer Reports tests that revealed cracking with heavy impact.
 In some settings, this might make Dekton a material to stay away from.
-However, in settings where heavy impacts are doubtful to occur and with reasonable care, you’re probably safe.
+However, in settings where substantial impacts are doubtful to occur and with reasonable care, you’re probably safe.

-Dekton countertop pricing is in line with other types of countertops but installation is trickier so finding an experienced fabricator may be more difficult.
+Dekton countertop pricing is in line with other types of countertops, but installation is trickier, so finding an experienced fabricator may be more difficult.

-Given these points, Dekton — though still a new material — has proven itself strong and stylish.
+Given these points, Dekton — though still a new material — has proven itself sturdy and stylish.
 And if you’re planning a new kitchen remodel in your home, it’s certainly a material to consider.